zakariaaad/simulateur_back/README.md

 ## Backend Api for MySimulateur Credit
-In this repo I have created the restful api for the MySimulateur Credit App it's an application for creating credit simulations for individuals on real estate, vehicles, etc. this is the first version of the api V0.1 just Backend -server side- Tech Used : Nodejs, Express JS and Mysql
+In this repo I have created the restful api for the MySimulateur Credit App it's an application for creating credit simulations for individuals on real estate, vehicles, etc. this is the first version of the api V0.1 just Backend -Server Side- Tech Used : Nodejs, Express JS and Mysql
+Also for Authentification i've used JWT library for login and security
 ### Author : Zakaria AADEL

 ### `MySQL configuration`
-Please create database with name simulateur
+Please create database with name simulateur Mysql
-You will find the database separatly from the folder simulateur.sql to make the changes in db conifg follow this directory `config/db.config.js` file. you have to import database in phpmyadmin
+You will find the database separatly from the folder filename.sql to make the changes in db conifg follow this directory `config/db.config.js` file. you have to import database in phpmyadmin